| Daileon allows Java-based applications to

 Essentially, it provides two main functionalities: i) it allows

-frameworks to be created with the capability of interpreting
+frameworks to be created with the capability of interpretingdomain annotations; and ii) it also allows domain annotations

 to represent annotations of frameworks that do not